DavideTartaglia/CMakeWithPETSc/README.md

 This small repo contains the 2D Poisson problem exemple from the PETSc tutorial.
 I compile it using CMake and linking OpenMPI and PETSc as external libraries.

 ## Recommended setup
-I tested this on Debian 10, but is should work on any linux environment.
+I tested this on Debian 10, but it should work on any linux environment.

 ## Prerequisites
 * pkg